CSE-241-AI-Course-Spring-2021-org/CSE241N-ArtificialIntelligenceFall19/README.md

-# CSE241N-ArtificialIntelligenceFall18
+# CSE241N-ArtificialIntelligenceFall19
 Official Repository for all the lab submissions of the course CSE241N-AI taken by undergraduate students at IIT(BHU), Varanasi during the Fall of 2018.
 The course is being taken majorly by second year undergraduate students of Computer Science and Engineering.
 Approximate number of students crediting the course is close to 90.

 Course Lecturer: ```Prof. Anil Kumar Singh```, Department of Computer Science and Engineering, IIT(BHU).<br/>

 ---------
+Course Tutors/Teaching Assistants (Fall 19):

-Course Tutors/Teaching Assistants:
+Course Tutors/Teaching Assistants (Fall 18):
 * ```Pranav Goel```, Senior Undergraduate, Department of Computer Science and Engineering, IIT(BHU).
 * ```Mayank```, Senior Undergraduate, Department of Computer Science and Engineering, IIT(BHU).
 * ```Shubham Chaudhary```, Senior Undergraduate, Department of Computer Science and Engineering, IIT(BHU).